-Locally Established Datum - for purposes of this ordinance, an elevation established for a specific site to which all other elevations at the site are referenced.
-This elevation is generally not referenced to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD), or any other established datum and is used in areas where Mean Sea Level data is too far from a specific site to be practically used.
+For purposes of this chapter, an elevation established for a specific site to which all other elevations at the site are referenced.
+This elevation is generally not referenced to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD) or any other established datum and is used in areas where mean sea level data is too far from a specific site to be practically used.